hanmajid/airtable_icons/README.md

 ## Usage

-Import the package in your Flutter file and use `Icon` to get the actual icon widget:
+Import the package in your Flutter file and use one of these 2 alternatives to display your icons:

 ```dart
 import 'package:airtable_icons/airtable_icons.dart';